-Of course we recognize that Jesus was talking about more than just a scramble for seats at the table, that he was talking about more than just good etiquette, good manners.
-By setting these instructions into a parable Jesus signaled to the people at that supper, and to us, that he was talking in much broader terms.
-Jesus was pointing out how actions reveal the real values that people hold, as contrasted to the values they profess - in a sense "you are defined by what you do, not by what you say you believe."
-Now that's uncomfortable, isn't it?
-It's bad enough to be embarrassed in public by being asked to move down to your proper place, but to understand that Jesus is talking about being reprimanded by God for assuming a greater self-worth than is appropriate makes us very, very uncomfortable.
+So, Jesus has some difficult and uncomfortable advice for those who would follow him.
+It's bad enough to be embarrassed in public by being asked to move down to your proper place, but to understand that Jesus is talking about being reprimanded by God for assuming a greater self-worth than is appropriate makes the serious listener very, very uncomfortable.
 It's easy to see how Christians who pay attention to this message can so easily move to adopt a self-effacing style of behaviour, humbling themselves in the hope of being called to move forward to a more prominent place in the kingdom.
 They focus upon Jesus' summary of the first part of his teaching, "All who exalt themselves will be humbled, and those who humble themselves will be exalted" and try to follow that principle.